Strategyproofness: Truthfulness with high probability

 For every constant $\epsilon>0$, a randomized mechanism is called truthful with probability $1-\epsilon$ if for every agent and for every vector of bids, the probability that the agent benefits by bidding non-truthfully is at most $\epsilon$, where the probability is taken over the randomness of the mechanism.

 If the constant $\epsilon$ goes to 0 when the number of bidders grows, then the mechanism is called truthful with high probability.
 This notion is weaker than full truthfulness, but it is still useful in some cases; see e.g. consensus estimate.

 False-name-proofness

 A new type of fraud that has become common with the abundance of internet-based auctions is false-name bids – bids submitted by a single bidder using multiple identifiers such as multiple e-mail addresses.

 False-name-proofness means that there is no incentive for any of the players to issue false-name-bids.
 This is a stronger notion than strategyproofness.
 In particular, the Vickrey–Clarke–Groves (VCG) auction is not false-name-proof.

-False-name-proofness is importantly different from group strategyproofness because it assumes that an individual alone can simulate certain behaviours that would normally require the collusive coordination of multiple individuals.
+False-name-proofness is importantly different from group strategyproofness because it assumes that an individual alone can simulate certain behaviors that normally require the collusive coordination of multiple individuals.

+Obvious strategyproofness

+Obvious strategyproofness (OSP) is a strengthening of strategyproofness that captures a robustness of strategyproofness to cognitively-limited agents.

+The sealed-bid second-price auction is strategyproof but not obviously strategyproof because bidders have to trust that their bids remain sealed.
+In contrast, the ascending clock auction is obviously strategyproof, even though for fully rational agents the two auctions are equivalent.
+Other examples of strategyproof but not obviously strategyproof mechanisms include: